lodenrogue/garden/README.md

 ### Getting rotation end date for a given crop

-Returns an optional of the end date of the current rotation period for a given crop's family.
+Returns the end date of the current rotation period for a given crop's family.
 If there is no history for a given crop's family then null is returned.

 ``` java